 - Open Data Governance – key players exploring how to improve governance by pushing data out including Todd Park, Martin Tisne and Jeanne Holm

-- Devolved Governance – key players exploring how to improve governance by sharing responsibility, including Tiago Peixoto, Rachel Botsman and Clay Shirky
+- Shared Governance – key players exploring how to improve governance by sharing responsibility, including Tiago Peixoto, Rachel Botsman and Clay Shirky

 - Legal and Policy Barriers – key players exploring the legal and policy barriers to opening governance, including Susan Crawford, Hudson Hollister and Steven Aftergood